Brothel: East Asia

+(遊廓, Yūkaku) were legal red-light districts in Japanese history, where both brothels and prostitutes, known collectively as yūjo(遊女), the higher ranks of which were known as oiran recognised by the Japanese government operated.
+Though prostitution was, officially, legal to engage in and pay for only in these areas, there were a number of places where prostitutes and brothels operated illegally.
+Yoshiwara was home to some 1,750 women in the 18th century, with records of some 3,000 women from all over Japan at one time.
+Many were typically indentured to their brothel; if indentured by their parents, a larger advance payment would often be received.
+Though contracts of indenture often did not last more than five to ten years, the debt sometimes accrued by these women could keep them working there for much longer.
+Many women also died of sexually transmitted diseases, or following failed abortions, before completing their contracts.

+The Yinjian teahouse (阴间茶室) refers to a male brothel that provided same-sex sexual services to men during the Edo period in Japan.
+Male prostitutes in brothels mainly serve male customers, but occasionally there are a few female customers.
+Male prostitutes in male brothels are generally between 13 and 20 years old.
+In Japanese history, many geishas were not prostitutes, and geisha houses were different from brothels.
+The geisha of Japan emphasized good table manners, artistic skills, elegant styling, and sophisticated, tactical conversational skills.

+In Korean history, there were brothels where prostitutes worked as prostitution.
+There are also kisaeng performing arts venues that provide performances.

 India

 The governments of many Indian princely states had regulated prostitution in India prior to the 1860s.
 The British Raj enacted the Cantonment Act of 1864 to regulate prostitution in colonial India as a matter of accepting a necessary evil so that the British soldiers could seek sexual gratification when away from their homes.
 The Cantonment Acts regulated and structured prostitution in the British military bases which provided for about twelve to fifteen Indian women kept in brothels called chaklas for each regiment of thousand British soldiers.
 They were licensed by military officials and were allowed to consort with soldiers only.

-Brothels in India came into life in the early 1920s, when certain dance styles in states like Maharashtra, such as Lavani, and dance-drama performance artists, called Tamasha artists, starting working as prostitutes.
-Notably, such professions were strongly connected to caste and income levels.
+Brothels in India came into life in the early 1920s, when dance styles in states like Maharashtra, such as Lavani, and dance-drama performance artists, called Tamasha artists, starting working as prostitutes.
+Such professions were strongly connected to caste and income levels.